klaasnienhuis/MaproomDocumentation/source/layers/CC3D.rst

 Ordering CC3D buildings
 ^^^^^^^^^^^^^^^^^^^^^^^

 You order CC3D buildings directly from CC3D.
 The order and payment is arranged through CC3d, but Maproom provides a handy method of placing the order.
-Questions about CC3D data can be sent to info@cybercity3d.com.
-You can also taka a look on their website first: `CyberCity 3D <http://www.cybercity3d.com/>`_
+Questions about CC3D data can be sent directly to info@cybercity3d.com.
+You can also taka a look on their website first: `CyberCity 3D <http://www.cybercity3d.com/>`_.
+I suggest you also try out the free sample data first to get a feel for the CC3D buildings: :ref:`cc3dsampledata`

 .. figure:: ..\_images\MPR_2016-12-09_2217_C.png